Mike Richey

-James Michael Richey (born January 30, 1947) is a former American football offensive tackle.
+James Michael Richey (January 30, 1947 – July 28, 2012) was an American professional football offensive tackle.

 Richey was born in Washington, D.C. in 1947.
-He attended Myers Park High School in North Carolina and played college football at the university of North Carolina.
+He attended Myers Park High School in Charlotte, North Carolina and played college football at the University of North Carolina.

 He played professional in the American Football League (AFL) for the Buffalo Bills in 1969 and in National Football League (NFL) for the New Orleans Saints in 1970.
 He appeared in 19 games for the Bills and Broncos, five as a starter.